And I wanted to, I don't normally have a show for tonight.

 Yeah.

-Well, and I think that kind of their inability to comprehend um what made us capable of doing that is part of why they're so dangerous to us now, because their hatred is sort of, you know, we can't placate that in any way constructively from our end, because they uh oftentimes, because of their IQ difference, they have this inability to comprehend the differences between our you know races and cultures and things like that.
+Well, and I think that kind of their inability to comprehend what made us capable of doing that is part of why they're so dangerous to us now, because their hatred is sort of, you know, we can't placate that in any way constructively from our end, because they oftentimes, because of their IQ difference, they have this inability to comprehend the differences between our races and cultures and things like that.

-Well, it is it i i it it sort of reminds me of the mafia in like that the British like so.
+Well, it is, it sort of reminds me of the mafia in like the British, like, so if you've got a nice town in Italy or Sicily, I guess Sicily more so.

 Got a nice town in Sicily, a bunch of hardworking people, and yet it's a very small number of people who run the society, right?